zaBogdan/Zephyrus/README.md

 - (+) Roles for users
 - (+) Rebranded to `Zephyrus`
 - (+) Posts are now completed
 - (?)
-Home, Posts and Profile pages are now working and linked. (next queued)
+Home, Posts and Profile pages are now working and linked. (phase 2: linking everything)
 - (-) Removed first installation system, because it was broken.
 - (-) Removed old system of token & session generation.
 Now everything is more secure.
 > **Note** At this moment this version is in it's late alpha.
 Don't install this on your production system!